CRB CLINIC DIGITAL DENTISTRY

 • Treatment for periodontitis

-Since the stage of the disease is more serious, in addition to cleaning the teeth and the cervical area, cleaning of the gum pockets (scaling) is performed.
-Using special instruments, the doctor removes tartar from the surface of the root and then polishes the root.
-Polishing makes the surface of the root smooth and less porous, making it difficult for plaque to "stick" to the surface again.
+Since the disease is more severe, in addition to cleaning the teeth and the cervical area, scaling of the gum pockets is performed.
+Using special instruments, the dentist removes tartar from the root surface and then polishes the root.
+Polishing makes the root surface smooth and less porous, making it more difficult for plaque to re-adhere to the surface.

-After the toxic effects of bacteria cease, gum tissue and blood vessels are gradually restored.
+After the toxic effects of bacteria cease, gum tissue and blood vessels gradually recover.

 Gum treatment